Virginia Renewable Energy

 The law provides 1 percent RPS for distributed rooftop solar and requires Dominion and ApCo to consult with the state’s Clean Energy Advisory Council on how best to inform low-income customers on their ability to save money with solar power.

-See also Largest Renewable Energy Companies In Us
+See also Renewable Energy Conferences 2019

 The net metering cap that customers can pay for the energy they produce with rooftop solar panels will increase from one percent to six percent of the net load.
 Once the upper limit is reached, SCC will determine the value of the Solar Rate (VOS) it will pay for future net metering projects.
 One percent of net metering revenue will be reserved for low-income taxpayers, eligible projects will increase in size from one megawatt to three megawatts, and the capacity cap will increase to 150 percent of the client’s annual load.